 Shopping and Family Entertainment at Muelle Uno

 Malaga’s new harbour front belongs to the first things that people see when they arrive in Malaga by ship.
 The pretty waterfront location is named Muelle Uno and offers a mix of family-friendly restaurants, activities, and shops.
+There are many things to do around the port.
 For a relaxing drink by the water just pick one of the bars with water views and watch the Morocco-Spain ferry pick up new passengers.
 The covered waterfront walkway with its wavy roof is quite spectacular.

 Cool down in the Parque de Malaga